JHUAPL/dtnma-camp/README.md

        `'(_ )_)(_)_)'

-This tool uses the JSON representation of an Application Data Model (ADM) to generate code for various purposes.
+This tool uses the YANG representation of an Application Data Model (ADM) to generate code for various purposes.
 CAmp generates:

-- C code for usage in NASA ION (Interplanetary Overlay Network)
+- C code for usage in a C-implemented DTNMA agent
   - This generation can also carry over custom functions in existing C files for the ADM, if indicated appropriately in the existing code (see the Round-tripping Section).
-- SQL code, also for usage in NASA ION
+- SQL code for usage by the ANMS manager
 - ACE input files, for usage with the ARI CBOR Encoder (ACE) Tool

-Additional generators may be added to account for use cases outside of ION/ACE.
 Please contact the developers for more information or suggestions.
 The Architecture Section also provides some explanation of the components of CAmp, and how to incorporate additional generators.

 **NOTE**
-CAmp largely assumes that the ADM JSON input can be trusted (i.e., CAmp does not go to great lengths to fully sanitize all strings found within the ADM).
+CAmp largely assumes that the ADM YANG input can be trusted (i.e., CAmp does not go to great lengths to fully sanitize all strings found within the ADM).
 CAmp does properly escape necessary sequences found in the ADMs tested during development (e.g., apostrophes in object descriptions).